BDC Hamburger Icon

 2. It requires exceptional communication.

 Communication is a crucial part of successfully deploying a flexible benefits program.
-Because flexible benefits and employee contributions can often be modified, it is important for your human resources department to have an open line of communication with your employees, or to have an easy-to-access platform that your employees can use to modify their benefits.
-You should always be up to date with the benefits your employees are selecting so you stay in compliance with the associated payroll deduction laws and regulations.
+Because flexible benefits and employee contributions can often call for modification, it is important for your HR department to have an open line of communication with your employees or to have an easy-to-access platform for employees to use to modify their benefits.
+You should always be up to date with the benefits your employees are selecting, so you stay in compliance with the associated payroll deduction laws and regulations.
 If you want to change the benefits you offer, you should clearly communicate that to your employees.

 3. It can be costly.